Skip to main content

 Important FRIA Limitations

-• !FRIAs have expiration dates and may not be renewed
+• !FRIAs can have expiration dates and site-specific rules

 • !Coverage is sparse — most areas have no nearby FRIA